List of successful votes of no confidence in British governments: Defeat of the Wellington–Peel ministry (1830)

 The 1830 vote of no confidence in the government of the Duke of Wellington occurred in November 1830 when a government motion over a financial question was defeated in the House of Commons.

 Arthur Wellesley, 1st Duke of Wellington became Prime Minister of the United Kingdom in January 1828.
 By late 1830, the support for his government in Parliament was crumbling: the government's policy of Catholic emancipation (via the Roman Catholic Relief Act 1829) split the Tory Party, and the political and popular pressure for parliamentary reform grew rapidly against the government's will.

 On 15 November 1830, Chancellor of the Exchequer Henry Goulburn proposed a motion in the House of Commons that the House go into a committee to consider the Civil List for 1831.
-Henry Parnell, 1st Baron Congleton, a Whig MP, proposed conversely an inquiry into the details of the Civil List before it went into the committee.
+Sir Henry Parnell, Bt, a Whig MP, proposed conversely an inquiry into the details of the Civil List before it went into the committee.
 The original motion of the Chancellor was then vetoed by a vote of 204 to 233 in the House.
 Surprised by the unexpected defeat, Wellington submitted his resignation on the next day.
-King William IV invited Whig leader Lord Grey to form a government which was to propose the Great Reform Act of 1832.
+King William IV invited Whig leader Lord Grey to form a government which was to propose the Great Reform Act 1832.